MicrosoftDocs/winrt-api/windows.ai.machinelearning/tensoruint8bit_create_692012731.md

 # Windows.AI.MachineLearning.TensorUInt8Bit.Create

 ## -description
-Creates a 8bit unsigned int tensor object and allocates a buffer of size 'shape'.
+Creates an 8-bit unsigned integer tensor object and allocates a buffer of size *shape*.

 ## -parameters
 ### -param shape
+The size of the buffer.

 ## -returns
+An 8-bit unsigned integer tensor object with a buffer of the given size.

 ## -remarks